rr34/Time-v3-Astronomical-Clock/README.md

 # Astronomical Clock by Time v3 Technology
 The Time v3 Technology astronomical clock is designed to be the most user-friendly astronomical clock in history.
-By using photographs digitally marked with astronomical data, the clock places the sun, moon, and stars on familiar photos in real time.
+By using photographs tagged with astronomical data, the clock places the sun, moon, and stars on familiar photos in real time.

 The Time v3 Astronomical Clock is a practical application of the [AstroWideImageMapper project](https://github.com/rr34/AstroWideImageMapper).